- Mission Statement

 A subcommittee is created to review each of the prelicensing educational objectives and statutorily required courses every three years or sooner if there are changes to the California Insurance Code or the California Code of Regulations that affect the course curriculum training material.
 The Curriculum Board Chair appoints Board members and interested parties to subcommittees.
 Interested party subcommittee members are appointed to provide their expertise and are not eligible to vote on the final draft documents submitted to the Curriculum Board.
 The subcommittee meetings are held via teleconference call and the schedule for those calls are determined by the subcommittee members, which the calls are typically held every two or three weeks depending on the material being reviewed.

-Mandatory Eight-Hour Long-Term Care Subcommittee
+Eight Hour Long-Term Care Subcommittee Information.

 - Working Draft of Mandatory Eight-Hour Long-Term Care Outline with Subcommittee’s Edits